martinsallandm/plot_quadrics/README.md

 - Change the path to the c lib in the plot_quad.py
 - Compile the c files in plot_quad

-To do that, ender in the folder plot_quad and execute
+To do that, enter the folder plot_quad and execute

 ``` $ gcc -fPIC --shared compute.c -o compute.so ```